Chymyst/chymyst-core/README.md

 It is sometimes not easy to make sure that the reactions are correctly designed.
 The library offers some debugging facilities:

-- each molecule can be named
+- each molecule is named
 - a macro is available to assign names automatically
 - the user can set a log level on each join definition